Capsic3/Capsic3/README.md

 - 👋 Hi, I’m @Capsic3
-- 👀 I’m interested in programming, graphic design, 3d animation
+- 👀 I’m interested in software programming, UI, graphic design, 3d animation
-- 🌱 I’m currently learning Blender, python, C++, css.
+- 🌱 I’m currently python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...